 Having worked in the NHS and private.
 Our experience has been that NHS hearing aids and private aids are NOT the same.
-As NHS Audiologists we often thought all hearing aids were equal.
-It wasn't until working with private hearing aids that we learnt that there was a significant difference between NHS and private hearing aids.
+When we were still NHS Audiologists we often thought all hearing aids were equal.
+It wasn't until working with private hearing aids and fitting them to so many patients, that we learnt that there was a significant difference between NHS and private hearing aids.

 There are a number of variables that can tilt either private or NHS aids in better favour.